ppy/osu-wiki/wiki/Installation/Linux/en.md

 #### Full screen mode

-If your desktop enviroment has special compositor and effects, you may want to keep osu! in fullscreen mode.
-As it will bypass the compositor.
+If your desktop environment has special compositor and effects, you may want to keep osu! in fullscreen mode, as it will bypass the compositor.

 #### Multiple monitors